Lithium-ion capacitor: Anode

-The negative electrode or anode of the LIC is the battery type or high energy density electrode.
+The negative electrode or anode of the LIC is the cell type or high energy density electrode.
 The anode can be charged to contain large amounts of energy by reversible intercalation of lithium ions.
 This process is an electrochemical reaction.
 This is the reason that degradation is more of a problem for the anode than for the cathode since the cathode is involved in an electrostatic process and not in an electrochemical one.

 There are two groups of anodes.
 The first group are the hybrids of electrochemical active species and carbonaceous materials.
 The second group are the nanostructured anode materials.
-The anode of LIC's is basically an intercalation type battery material which has sluggish kinetics.
+The anode of LIC's is basically an intercalation type cell material which has sluggish kinetics.
 However, in order to employ an anode in LICs, one needs to slightly incline their properties towards those of a capacitor by designing hybrid anode materials.
-The hybrid materials can be prepared using capacitor and battery type storage mechanisms.
+The hybrid materials can be prepared using capacitor and cell type storage mechanisms.
 Currently, the best electrochemical species is lithium titanium oxide (LTO), Li4Ti5O12, because of its extraordinary properties like high coulombic efficiency, stable operating voltage plateau and insignificant volume alteration during lithium insertion/desertion.
 Bare LTO has poor electrical conductivity and lithium ion diffusivity so a hybrid is needed.
 The advantages of LTO combined with the great electrical conductivity and ionic diffusivity of carbonaceous materials like carbon coatings lead to economically viable LIC's.

 The electrode potential of LTO is fairly stable around −1.5 V versus Li/Li^{+}.
 Since carbonaceous material is used the graphitic electrode potential which is initially at −0.1 V versus SHE (standard hydrogen electrode) is lowered further to −2.8 V by intercalating lithium ions.
 This step is referred to as "doping" and often takes place in the device between the anode and a sacrificial lithium electrode.
 Doping the anode lowers the anode potential and leads to a higher output voltage of the capacitor.
 Typically, output voltages for LICs are in the range of 3.8–4.0 V but are limited to minimum allowed voltages of 1.8–2.2 V.

 The nanostructured materials are metal oxides with a high specific surface area.
 Their main advantage is that it's a way to increase the rate capability of the anode by reducing the diffusion pathways of the electrolytic species.
 Different forms of nanostructures have been developed including nanotubes (single- and multi-walled), nanoparticles, nanowires, and nanobeads to enhance power density.

 Other candidates for anode materials are being investigated as alternative to graphitic carbons, such as hard carbon, soft carbon and graphene-based carbons.
 The expected benefit, compared to graphitic carbons, is to increase the doped electrode potential which leads to improved power capability as well as reducing the risk of metal (lithium) plating on the anode.